opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 * PyYAML
 * GDAL (optional - provides extra capabilities and tools for importing data sets to GGXF)

-Installing NetCDF4 and GDAL into the python environment can be difficult!
+Installing GDAL into the python environment can be difficult!

 In Windows a python environment manager such as [anaconda](https://anaconda.com) may be the simplest approach.
 To install GDAL into an anaconda  enviroment use the conda command,